pdemeulenaer/cicd-databricks-github/README.md

 * (optional) Put all functions into a utils.py module that we can refer to in any file.

 * (optional) use Sonar and pylint within the CI part

-* Add a feature store and register there the data for training and serving

 ## Original Readme (generated via cookiecutter)